 Whisk to combine and set off to the side.

 Angle your kitchen knife and immediately start slicing into 1/4-inch slices.

 Freezing the steak (or any protein for that matter) prior makes it extremely easy to do this.

 Place in a bowl and now you’re ready to wok-it-out. (har har)

-Heat a teaspoon of safflower oil in a large wok over medium-high to high heat.
+Heat a teaspoon of safflower or avocado oil in a large wok over medium-high to high heat.
 Add in the onions…

 The prepped pea pods…

 Cook, tossing the vegetables around often until the pea pods turn a bright green and the onions have softened.
 About 4 minutes.